wngsam/CSE-114/ReadMe.txt

 Final Project for CSE 114 - Computer Science I from Spring 2012

-Simple Poker Game where hands are generated and you are scored against the computer.
-Scores are kept.
+Simple Poker Game with GUI where both hands (Yours and CPUs) are generated and then scored.
+You play for several rounds.

 -Sam W.